BrettCampbell14/IASC-2P02/README.md

 ## Bio

-A second year student at Brock University's Interactive Arts and Sciences program with a specific focus on design and digital expression.
+Currently a second year student at Brock University's Interactive Arts and Sciences program with a specific focus on design and digital expression.
+The projects featured in this page demonstrate different areas of knowledge related to digital scholarship.
+Through my time in Brock University’s IASC program, I have developed my understanding of design, digital prototyping, theoretical concepts and the like with the aims of achieving a well rounded portfolio that demonstrates my many strengths as a student.
+I am passionate about this field of study and aim to take these skills with me beyond university into the professional world as well.

 ## Featured Project: [Blackberry Phones - How Things Could Have Gone Differently](https://brettcampbell14.github.io/IASC-2P02/reveal/index.html)